darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 2. LED will stop blinking once pairing is complete.
 3. Press A buttons a few times to make sure joystick center value is properly init.

-# 17 - Atari VCS Paring Guide
+# 17 - Atari VCS Pairing Guide

 ## 17.1 - First pairing